DolceTriade/tremstats/README.md

 The version 2.0.0 add the computation of individual players' skills based on the [TrueSkill](http://en.wikipedia.org/wiki/Trueskill) algorithm.

+The version 2.1.0 (currently in development) adds two separates skills for games played as a human and for games played as an alien.

 Requirements
 -------------------------------------------------------------------------------
 You need atleast the following things for the Tremulous server: